-A Joint Annual Performance Review of UNRWA's main operations will be conducted in November 2010.
-The review, as has been the case over the past three years (2007- 2009), will be based on a predefined set of result-based indicators and targets, as well as milestones identified for the implementation of the Organisation Development process (See table below).
+Since 2007, the European Commission has relied on external independent consultants to assess the performance of UNRWA's main operations.
+The review, conducted on an annual basis, has been based on a predefined set of result-based indicators and targets, as well as specific milestones identified to monitor the implementation of the Organisation Development process.